All resources

 → Then it secures a confirmed offer to get your client mentioned in those articles and handles everything to make it happen.

 Our results also speak for themselves.
-Noble helped one of sales tech's biggest names achieved a 313% increase in share of voice overtaking three direct competitors.
+Noble helped one of sales tech's biggest names achieve a 313% increase in share of voice, overtaking three direct competitors.
 A leading fintech client saw a 33% lift in AI visibility across treasury-related prompts.
 And digital marketing agency Avenue Z grew its AI visibility by 250% on its most competitive prompts, the largest position jump in its category.

 Noble's dashboard gives you everything you need to keep your client informed: an AI Search visibility score, a funnel to demonstrate the progress of your active mention campaigns, and offer status of your most recent mentions.